 Because self-correction is so much more valuable than Mom-correction.

 I’ll list the books and other resources I have used in our lineup so far.
 I’m sure there are many more great options out there, and I am absolutely gathering more things to add to my list as I go.
 (I didn’t exactly plan this in advance.)
 If you have any to add to the list, feel free to leave a note in comments.

-As for my boys, the requirement is that the resources we use are #1: focused on character, and #2: In alignment with God’s Word (even if they aren’t “Christian books”.)
+As for my son, the requirement is that the resources we use are #1: focused on character, and #2: In alignment with God’s Word (even if they aren’t “Christian books”.)

-Here’s the books they have read or on the list to be read*:
+Here’s the books he has read or on the list to be read*:

 Also: some individual blog posts, Ted Talks, Youtube videos, and chapters taken from books I have read.

 PROVERBS: I don’t know if it fits under their devotions, or Character Training time, but I also ask my boys to read one chapter of Proverbs every day as well. (with 31 chapters, it is super easy to read one for each day of the month!)
 In my opinion, Proverbs is the greatest character training, wisdom-building tool available!